sufairahmed/Codeing_Practice/README.md

-# Basic coading practice for improving problem solving skills.
+# Basic coading practice for improving coading and problem solving skills.